 OMD[mysite]:~$ strings tmp/check_mk/cache/mydockerhost | grep "<<<docker" <<<docker_node_info>>> <<<docker_node_disk_usage:sep(44)>>> <<<docker_node_images>>> <<<docker_node_network:sep(0)>>>

 root@linux# docker info 2>&1

 OMD[mysite]:~$ ls -l tmp/check_mk/piggyback/ 76adfc5a7794 f0bced2c8c96 bf9b3b853834

 You can use these labels, e.g. in conditions for your rules, to make your monitoring configuration dependent on the image used in a container.

-WATO stores the piggyback data here.
+Checkmk stores the piggyback data here.
 For each host a subfolder with the host’s name will be generated.
 This contains a text file with the host’s data.
 The filename is the host that supplied the data.